MoniaJ/django-carrots/source/flask_templates.rst

         posts = [  # fake array of posts
             {
                 'author': {'nickname': 'John'},
-                'title': 'Beautiful day in Poznan!'
+                'title': 'Beautiful day in Poznan!',
                 'body': 'Very random text about Poznan!'
             },
             {
                 'author': {'nickname': 'Susan'},
-                'title': 'The Avengers movie was so cool!'
-                'body': 'Long random text about the movie!'
+                'title': 'The Avengers movie was so cool!', 'body': 'Long random text about the movie!'
             }
         ]